okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-4-deploy-changes-to-production/index.md

 1. Select **Tokens** to view the API token management tab.
 1. Click **Create token** to open a Create token dialog.
 1. Set a name for your token.
 For example, _Terraform Cloud access for production org_.
-1. Click **Create token** to save a copy of the token; you'll not be able to view it again.
+1. Click **Create token** to save a copy of the token.
+You won't be able to view it again.

 ## Merge changes to production